harpak-lab/Portability_Questions/README.md

 Provided below are instructions and details for scripts used to generate the results and figures in ["Three Open Questions in Polygenic Score Portability"](https://www.biorxiv.org/content/10.1101/2024.08.20.608703v2).

-For questions, please contact Joyce Wang at joyce.wang@utexas.edu.
+For questions regarding the scripts, please contact Joyce Wang at joyce.wang@utexas.edu.

 ## Installation